 It's established early on in Home Alone that Kevin McAllister has basically the worst siblings and relatives of all time.
 Sitting right near the top of that list too, is his creepy Uncle Frank, who calls him a jerk in the first film and who Kevin later jokingly records while showering in the sequel.

 But in case Uncle Frank wasn't already bad enough, this deleted scene from the first film would have been utterly horrifying.
 Not only does it involve Frank picking on and calling Kevin silly names again, but it ends with his Uncle pantsing him and walking away.
 Inappropriate in about every way imaginable, and as such, wisely cut from the theatrical version.

 One of the greatest storytelling achievements that Frozen pulls off comes in the form of how Elsa's character is written.
 Despite going out of its way to illustrate just how dangerous Elsa's icy powers can be to those around her, the film still manages to keep her as a sympathetic character -- one that audiences can sympathize with and root for.

-That probably explains why Disney decided to cut one scene in question though they were originally going to show a much harsher side of Elsa than is in the theatrical cut.
+That probably explains why Disney decided to cut one scene, as they were originally going to show a much harsher side of Elsa than what we see theatrical cut.
 The scene in question would have involved Elsa performing a kind of torturous interrogation of two royal Arendelle soldiers for information about her sister, Anna's whereabouts.
 Apparently, the scene would have even involved Elsa trapping the soldiers in ice until they gave her the information she wanted.